Irena-F/Frenkel_Project_01/readme.md

 # Reproducibility assignment for Statistical Consulting BIOS6621

-This is a brief overview of the project
+This is a repository for a reproducibility reporting project for Statistical Consulting BIOS6621.
+The following are descriptions of the subdirectories.

 ## Subdirectories

-**Background:** This contains background information related to the project.
+- **Background:** This contains background information and literature related to the project.

-**Code:** The project's source code and scripts are stored here.
+- **Code:** The project's source code and scripts are stored here.

-**Reports:** All project reports and documentation can be found in this directory.
+- **Reports:** All project reports and R markdown files can be found in this directory.

-**DataProcessed:** Processed data files and datasets are stored here.
+- **DataProcessed:** Processed data files and datasets are stored here.

-**DataRaw:** Raw data files used in the project are stored in this directory.
+- **DataRaw:** Raw data files used in the project are stored in this directory.